SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-7"></a>
 ### Practice 7 : Deleting lines with `sed`
-For this exercise, you will work on a fastq file
+For this exercise, you will work on the fastq file LINUX-TP/Data/fastq/pairedTwoIndividusIrigin/irigin1_1.fastq

 * Delete the end of the file from the line 9
 * Delete the lines containing only a `+`